 - Check to make sure your incentives help more than harm your business (for example, if a 10% discount creates a marginal profit, it may not be worth the incentive).

-- Use your Performance Reports and Activity Map to find out what is working for your business and what needs to be adjusted.
+- Use your Performance Reports and Custom Reports to find out what is working for your business and what needs to be adjusted.

 Knowing that RPR is tied to conversion rate and order size, you can experiment with different ideas to boost email performance and adjust your current email channels to leverage growth through email.

-- How often do I need to email?
+- How often do I need to message subscribers?

 - What specific characteristics, styles, and blocks work best in my emails?